 Dr Gavin Brown

-- Geographies of solidarity and social movement activism;
+- Geographies of protest camps, solidarity and internationalism;

 Geographies of Sexuality: diverse economies and ordinary cities

-I am best known for my work on sexual geographies.
+I am best known for my work on geographies of sexuality.
 There are two strands to my work on the geographies of sexuality.

-My current research is developing a theoretical model for charting the diverse economies of lesbian and gay life and articulating the sexual politics of austerity.
-To this end, I have undertaken studies of the non-commercial, autonomous spaces created by anarchist-inspired radical queer networks.
+I am engaged in on-going work to develop a theoretical model for charting the diverse economies of lesbian and gay life and articulating the sexual politics of austerity.
+To this end, I have recently conducting historical research on the archives of lesbian and gay social movements from the 1970s and 1980s that offered alternative models of gay life to the metropolitan-focused lifestyles and economies that were being consolidated at that time.
+I have undertaken studies of the non-commercial, autonomous spaces created by anarchist-inspired radical queer networks.
 I have also reconsidered sites of cruising and public homosex as a unique form of ‘commons’ that fosters a unique set of socio-sexual interactions between non-heterosexual men beside the mainstream commercial gay leisure economy.
-I am currently conducting historical research on the archives of lesbian and gay social movements from the 1970s and 1980s that offered alternative models of gay life to the metropolitan-focused lifestyles and economies that were being consolidated at that time.

-I have an interest in the spatiality of social movement activism.
-I have published research on the spaces of radical queer activism in Britain and Europe.
-The main focus of my current work on social movements is a Leverhulme Trust funded project recording the historical geographies of British anti-apartheid solidarity activism in the 1980s.
+I have an interest in solidarity as a spatial practice and a set of spatial relations, as well as the spatialities of protest camps and other forms of social movement activism.
+In recent years, I have focused on recording the historical geographies of British anti-apartheid solidarity activism in the 1980s (through research funded by the Leverhulme Trust).
 This project examines important questions about the transformative power of standing in solidarity with distant others.
 Specifically it examines the history of the Non-Stop Picket of the South African Embassy in London.
 The (mostly) very young supporters of the City of London Anti-Apartheid Group (City Group) maintained a constant presence outside the embassy in Trafalgar Square, between April 1986 and January 1990, achieving their goal to remain until Nelson Mandela was released from prison.
 Their political cause was serious, but their practice was infused with youthful exuberance.
 Solidarity is at the heart of this historical account of how the Non-Stop Picket practiced its politics and the transformative effects being in solidarity had on the consciousness of its youthful protagonists.
 Rather than simply tell the story of the Non-Stop Picket, this project examines the long-term impact on the lives of picketers of being non-stop against apartheid.
-For further details of this project, see: http://nonstopagainstapartheid.wordpress.com
+For further details of this project, see nonstopagainstapartheid.wordpress.com

 Through my work on the Non-Stop Picket, I have become part of the Protest Camps research collective.
 Together we have organised a number of workshops and conference sessions examining trans-disciplinary approaches to the study (and practices) of historical and contemporary protest camps, occupations and other forms of long-term, emplaced protests.